corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

       * Must list the addresses of all the members in the cluster.
 At least one of the members must be active and be able to communicate with the cluster leader for the node to join the cluster.
 If  empty, a new cluster will be bootstrapped.
       * *Default:* not defined
   * `jpa`
     * If using the JPA notary, specify this configuration section with the settings below.
-For more details refer to :doc:`running-a-notary-cluster/installing-the-notary-service`.
+For more details refer to [Configuring the notary worker nodes](../../notary/installing-the-notary-service.md).
     * `connectionRetries`
       * The number of times to retry connection to the database.
 This should be based on the number of database servers in the replicated setup.
       * *Default:* 2